ethangriffith2004/midisync/README.md

 ## Results

 This tool has dramatically improved my workflow.
 The automated process is more accurate (frame-perfect timing), faster (seconds vs. hours), and consistent (no human timing errors).
-The created videos are ready for immediate import into video editing software, where I can focus on cropping, effects, and other creative decisions rather than focusing on timing.
+The created videos are ready for immediate import into video editing software, where I can focus on cropping, effects, and other creative decisions instead of basic timing.

 ## Takeaways

 This project:
+- Introduced me to video processing and frame manipulation with Python
 - Taught me how to parse and work with MIDI data
-- Introduced me to video processing and frame manipulation with Python
 - Showed me how to create seamless Python-AppleScript integrations
 - Reinforced the value of automating repetitive tasks

 ## Improvements & Extensions
-- Add audio export option to include the MIDI playback.
+- Add audio export option to include the MIDI playback to ensure proper clip placement.
 - Add support for images as well as videos.
-- Create a GUI app for Windows or Linux users.
+- Create a GUI app for Windows/Linux.
 - Options presented all at once instead of in sequential dialog boxes.

 ## Download & Setup